GeyserMC/GeyserWebsite/wiki/geyser/fixing-unable-to-connect-to-world.md

 ### Is it the server or the client? {#is-it-the-server-or-the-client}

-Run your Java server IP and Bedrock address here: https://mcsrvstat.us/.
-It's a great way of determining if the server is reachable in the first place.
+Test the Java server IP and Bedrock address separately with an external status checker, such as [mcsrvstat.us](https://mcsrvstat.us/) or [ServerBuddy's Java and Bedrock status checker](https://serverbuddy.net/tools/minecraft-server-status).
+A successful Java check does not prove that the Bedrock UDP port is reachable, so enter the configured Bedrock port explicitly.
 Additionally, check if you can see a connection attempt in the server console.
 If you can't, it's likely a network issue.

 For console players specifically: If only they can't join, while other Bedrock players can, it is likely an issue with their console connecting method.